Jazping/PhotonIO/README.md

 # Prelude
 <p>
-Today issue one corresponding framework of java for netty, my intent is try to enlighten or give some idea for java elite developer, how to constitude a efficent network transportation in protocoled form. the code is preparing, and with little comments on it therefore mybe difficult to understand, so-called that just for java elite developer.
+Today issue one corresponding framework of java for netty, my intent is try to enlighten or give some idea for java elite developer, how to constitude a efficent network transportation in protocoled form. the code with little comments on it therefore mybe difficult to understand, so-called that just for java elite developer.
 </p>